alexisgiobbi/Audacity-Work/README.md

 ### Left to do

   I'm about 80% finished.
 I want to add in 1-2 more imported sounds and I also want to blend out a lot of the dialogue, and the transitions between sounds and effects.
+I'm also thinking of adding music, but I'm not sure if that would make it too cheesy.